 - Another Farm at Dorawa, Kashi Development Area, Karu LGA, Nasarawa State

-- Plot 3A, Sambo Road, Ungunwan Rimi covered by C of O KD15452 comprising uncompleted building, located in Kaduna, Kaduna State.
+- Plot 3A, Sambo Road, Ungunwan Rimi covered by C of O KD15452 comprising an uncompleted building, located in Kaduna, Kaduna State.

-List of Abdulrasheed Maina properties bought in his own name
+Properties Maina bought in his name

-- Property at Tola Street, Badarawa, Kaduna comprising of 3-bedrooms and undeveloped land, Kaduna, Kaduna State.
+- Property at Tola Street, Badarawa, Kaduna comprising of 3 bedrooms and undeveloped land, Kaduna, Kaduna State.

 - A duplex at No. 21, 52 Crescent, Kubwa Phase IV Estate, FCT, Abuja

 - Plot MF-27A, new Pasali layout, Kuje, Kuje Area Council, FCT, Abuja